San Francisco, California

 London, United Kingdom

 Given the wide and diverse range of academics, businesses, students and Heritage organisations working collaboratively on the DHD project, we will be hosting free monthly “cake” (Collaboration and Knowledge Exchange) mornings to showcase current developments, discuss funding opportunities and tackle current challenges.
-The DHD team are here each month to facilitate introductions, listen to ideas and provide technical expertise.
-We have a number of touch-tables and vertical touch-screens which are all available for use and as it goes without saying that there are a delicious selection of cakes and refreshments throughout the morning.
+Plus - there will be cake!

 You can access printable directions and a map by going to our University web page HERE .

 If you have any special requirements, please do not hesitate to get in touch at email@example.com or by phone on 0121 414 9154.

 The Digital Humanities Hub is supported by:

 Chowen and Garfield Weston Foundation Prototyping Hall, Ground Floor, ERI Building

 Tuesday, October 27, 2015 from 10:00 AM to 12:00 PM (GMT)

 The University of Birmingham offers expertise in the field of Digital Humanities.
 Further information can be found at http://www.birmingham.ac.uk/research/activity/digitalhumanitiesforum/index.aspx